avigailvantu/UDM2021/Class 6/fb_movement.md

 * Join field: Polygon Id
 * Target field: GID 2

+This will create a merge between both layers using level 2 column.

 Once you finalize this join you should be able to have the Facebook data columns appearing on the GADM layer.

 ### Symbolize: